jcugnoni-heig/RailTrackModellingToolbox/README.md

 > sudo ubiquity gtk_ui

-Please note the default username / passworkd is :
+Please note the default username / password is :

-username: caelinux
+*username*: caelinux
-passworkd: caelinux
+*passworkd*: caelinux

 If you decide to install "from scratch", you will need to have first a working installation of all the prerequisites (see src/INSTALL, src/dependencies.txt and src/installDependencies.sh) and then run the setup.sh script in the root of the toolbox: